 A prohibition of sexual harassment has been made and entered into between the State of Minnesota and the Minnesota State Employees' Union, AFSCME, Council No. 6, AFL-CIO and its affiliated local unions.
-The complete context of this prohibition can be found at the back of this Plan ,or consult the most current issue of the union contract.
+The complete context of this prohibition can be found in the most current issue of the union contract.